 Palladium One conducts exploration activities in Finland.
 Palladium One's foreign mining investments are subject to the risks normally associated with the conduct of business in foreign countries.
 The occurrence of one or more of these risks could have a material and adverse effect on Palladium One's profitability or the viability of its affected foreign operations, which could have a material and adverse effect on Palladium One's cash flows, earnings, results of operations and financial condition.
-Risks may include, among others, labour disputes, invalidation of governmental orders and permits, corruption, uncertain political and economic environments, sovereign risk, war (including in neighbouring states), civil disturbances and terrorist actions, arbitrary changes in laws or policies of particular countries, the failure of foreign parties or governments to honour contractual relations, consents, rejections or waivers granted, corruption, arbitrary foreign taxation, delays in obtaining or the inability to obtain necessary governmental permits (including export and/or customs approvals), opposition to mining from environmental or other nongovernmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on gold or other metals exports, and inadequate infrastructure.
+Risks may include, among others, labour disputes, invalidation of governmental orders and permits, corruption, uncertain political and economic environments, sovereign risk, war (including in neighboring states), civil disturbances and terrorist actions, arbitrary changes in laws or policies of particular countries, the failure of foreign parties or governments to honor contractual relations, consents, rejections or waivers granted, corruption, arbitrary foreign taxation, delays in obtaining or the inability to obtain necessary governmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on gold or other metals exports, and inadequate infrastructure.
 These risks may limit or disrupt Palladium One's operations and exploration activities, restrict the movement of funds or result in the deprivation of contractual rights or the taking of property by nationalization or expropriation without fair compensation.